 Sydney City College of Management is located in Parramatta (10 minutes from Parramatta Train Station) which is in Central Western Sydney and is easily accessible through a range of efficient public transport options (train and bus).
 Parramatta is 23km west of the Sydney CBD.

-The Sydney CBD is a major business and commercial centre.
+The Sydney CBD is a major business and commercial center.
 It is home to the Sydney icons such as the Sydney Harbour Bridge, Sydney Opera House, Powerhouse Museum, Sydney Aquarium, Darling Harbour and many shops and restaurant, boasting some of Australia’s most historic places of interest.
-For those not inclined to the past you can catch a performance at the Sydney Entertainment Centre, offering drama and comedy shows or enjoy the many entertaining areas such as Pitt Street Malls, The Rocks, Circular Quay and China Town.
+For those not inclined to the past, you can catch a performance at the Sydney Entertainment Centre, offering drama and comedy shows or enjoy the many entertaining areas such as Pitt Street Malls, The Rocks, Circular Quay, and China Town.
 Australia’s most famous beach; Bondi Beach is located approximately 30 minutes from the CBD.

 To post a letter overseas the cost is between AU$1.75 to AU$2.60 through Australia Post.
 Parcels and freight are a lot more expensive and the cost will depend on how much you are sending and where it is going.

 Australian education tuition fees for international students are very competitive with other countries.
 All tuition fees for international students who study in Australia are exempt from GST and are charged up-front, with some institutions making additional charges to cover other associated costs like mandatory student workbooks, sports facilities, laboratory costs, student organization membership, and library fees.